Vagelis-Prokopiou/presentations/unit-testing.md

 ```

 ##### Problems:
-1. Does more than 1 things and conceals the extra functionality.
+1. `emailClients` does more than 1 things and conceals the extra functionality.
 2. The `clientRecord.isActive` method is not directly and easily testable.

 #### Testable version